-in Canada is generally shared by countries with legal systems based on the English common law, he the rest of the world there is great variety regarding the underlying legal principles. history. terminology, administration and tax treatment of activities called "charitable" under the common law.
-Despite these differences, and the resulting complications, it is interesting to see how other countries deal with the issue of advocacy by organizations akin to charities, and to see that some countries provide far more latitude than Canada
+Other countries where organizations akin to Canadian charities receive favourable tax treatment but are not restricted from engaging in advocacy include Israel, Spain, Japan and South Africa. in Canada is generally shared by countries with legal systems based on the English common law.
+In the rest of the world there is great variety regarding the underlying legal principles, history, terminology, administration and tax treatment of activities called "charitable" under the common law.
+Despite these differences, and the resulting complications, it is interesting to see how other countries deal with the issue of advocacy by organizations akin to charities, and to see that some countries provide far more latitude than Canada.

-For example, in France, nonprofit organizations receive favourable tastreatment, but there are no prohibitions on their political activity, as long as the bylaws of the organization permit it, and the activity remot seditions.
-Permissible activities include:
+For example, in France, nonprofit organizations receive favourable tax treatment, but there are no prohibitions on their political activity, as long as the bylaws of the organization permit it, and the activity is not seditious.42 Permissible activities include:

 - 1. Active participation in legitimate campaign activities; - 2.
-Active lobbying for legislation with the government or parliamentarians: - Rarang money for political campaigns.13
+Active lobbying for legislation with the government or parliamentarians; - Raising money for political campaigns.43

 Similarly, "there are no restrictions on nonprofit organizations in the Netherlands with regard to lobbying, advocacy, or other political activities.
 Organizations that are involved in these activities receive the same tax treatment as other nonprofit organizations.
-The only limitation is that it is torbudden to have a purpose or perform activities that undermine the public under "11"
+The only limitation is that it is forbidden to have a purpose or perform activities that undermine the public order."44

-The same approach applies in Italy, when, according to Salamon, the absence of restrictions on political activity has resulted in increased advocacy by nonprofit organizations, particularly those dedicated to improving healthcare.
-Other countries where organizations akin to Canadian charities receive Lavourable tax treatment but are not restricted from engaging in advocacy include Israel, Spain, Japan and Smith Africa.
-In
+The same approach applies in Italy, where, according to Salamon, the absence of restrictions on political activity has resulted in increased advocacy by nonprofit organizations, particularly those dedicated to improving healthcare.45 Other countries where organizations akin to Canadian charities receive favourable tax treatment but are not restricted from engaging in advocacy include Israel, Spain, Japan and South Africa.46